2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 • Continue to oppose the commercialization, normalization, and sale of recreational cannabis (marijuana);

-• Support the adoption of regulations for the manufacturing, marketing, and labeling of cannabis products;
+• Support the adoption of stricter regulations, oversight, and enforcement of the manufacturing, marketing, and labeling of cannabis products;

-• Support the adoption of law and regulation for the manufacturing, marketing, and labeling of cannabidiol and related products;
+• Support the adoption of stricter laws and regulations for the manufacturing, marketing, and labeling of cannabidiol (CBD) and related products;

 • Support policies and initiatives that engage home, school, and community in violence prevention planning and measures;

-• Promote educational programs for increased awareness of current gun possession laws and emphasizing the effects of misuse of guns;
+• Promote educational programs for increased awareness of current gun possession laws, safe storage of guns and ammunition, and emphasize the effects of misuse of guns;

-• Support initiatives to require the use of appropriate and safe seat belts on all school buses;
+• Support initiatives to require the use of appropriate and safe seat belts on all school and charter buses;

-• Advocate for improved child nutrition, including prevention of obesity and eating disorders, and healthy levels of physical activity;
+• Advocate for improved child nutrition, including prevention of disordered eating, and promoting healthy levels of physical activity;

-• Support legislation, policies, and regulations that protect children and youth when using the Internet, wireless devices, and other forms of electronic communication, and the use of their personal data;
+• Support legislation, policies, and regulations that protect children and youth when using the Internet, wireless devices, social media and other forms of electronic communication;

 • Support initiatives that foster a school environment free of toxic substances;

-• Support expansion of lead-free and PFOAS/PFAS free water laws, regulations and initiatives
+• Support expansion of lead-free and PFAS-free water laws, regulations and initiatives;

 • Support funding and services for Raise the Age implementation;

-• Support legislation, regulations, and policies that create safe, inclusive, supportive, and accepting school environments for transgender and gender non-conforming students.
+• Support legislation, regulations, and policies that create safe, inclusive, supportive, affirming, and accepting school environments for LGBTQIA+ and gender non-conforming students; and

 Parent and Family Engagement

-• • Support the development and implementation of effective parent and family engagement plans as required under Every Student Succeeds Act (ESSA); and
+• Support the development and implementation of effective parent and family engagement plans as required under the Every Student Succeeds Act (ESSA); and

 • Support expansion of Statewide Family Engagement Centers.